Act

 The Ruination, which is about decline.

-Each Act has four Keepers (Agents) and six time periods for Rest.
+Each Act has four Keepers () and six time periods for Rest.
 Players choose two Keepers from each of the first two Acts, and then continue choosing Keepers from the third Act until they have Rested for a total of 10 minutes or more.
 They can also end their story in the third Act whenever they feel it's appropriate.

 The themes and ordering of Acts will provide the default shape of stories told with your game:

-Artefact tends to produce 'bell shaped' stories—humble beginnings followed by celebrated events, ending with decline.
+tends to produce 'bell shaped' stories—humble beginnings followed by celebrated events, ending with decline.

-Bucket of Bolts is more of a downhill slope, starting bright & hopeful and growing grittier and more oppressive as the story progresses.
+is more of a downhill slope, starting bright & hopeful and growing grittier and more oppressive as the story progresses.
 This is intended to emulate the media it's inspired by, like Star Wars.

-When deciding which Agents to place in each Act, you don't need to have all of them fit the theme exactly.
+When deciding which to place in each Act, you don't need to have all of them fit the theme exactly.
 You might offer a counterpick, an outlier that a player might choose to derail the story in an interesting way.